scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ## Spelling (extra)

 You can and should check for spelling errors in your code too.
-If you want to add this, you can use codespell for common spelling errors.
+If you want to add this, you can use `codespell` for common spelling mistakes.
 For example:

 ```yaml
 - repo: https://github.com/codespell-project/codespell